Nick-Barua/sensor-fusion-fall-detection/README.md

 ---

+## 🤝 Acknowledgments
+This research was supported by and conducted at the **Department of Legal Medicine, Shiga University of Medical Science**, Otsu, Shiga, Japan.

+We would like to acknowledge the contribution of the university’s laboratory facilities, specifically for providing the controlled environment required for the pneumatic fall-rig experiments and the validation of the **AFODS** framework.

+---

 ## 📝 Citation

 If you use this research or the AFODS framework in your work, please cite the original article: